Pad Thai

 Notes

 The wok needs to be ripping hot or the noodles will steam instead of fry.
 Cook in batches if your wok is small.
-Tamarind paste is the flavour that makes pad thai taste like pad thai — don't substitute with ketchup or lime juice.
+Tamarind paste is the flavour that makes pad thai taste like pad thai.
+If you substitute with ketchup, you're just making stir-fried noodles with identity issues.